FINTLabs/azurerator/README.md

 When a `AzureBlobContainer` or `AzureFileShare` CRD is **created** the operator:

-- Creates a storage account in Azure with the CRD name, normalized to fit the Azure storage account naming standards.
+- Creates a storage account in Azure.
+The name is has the following format `azurerator<14 character uniq string>` The storage account name can be found in the annotation `fintlabs.no/storage-account-name`
-- Creates a blob container/file share with the name of the CRD in the created storage account.
+- Creates a blob container/file share.
+The name is a 12 character uniq string.

 When a `AzureBlobContainer` or `AzureFileShare` CRD is **updated** the operator: